What to visit in Annecy ?

 Our accommodation selection

 Annecy, nicknamed the "Venice of the Alps," is an exceptional tourist destination promising a rich and varied adventure.
-From its old town imbued with history to its charming canals, through the magnificent Lake Annecy and the majestic Alpine mountains, every corner of this city is a true invitation to exploration.
-Whether your interest lies in history and culture, outdoor activities, or simply admiring natural beauty, Annecy will meet your expectations.
+From its old town steeped in history to its charming canals, through the magnificent Lake Annecy and majestic Alpine mountains, every corner of this city is a true invitation to exploration.
+Whether your interest lies in history and culture, outdoor activities, or simply contemplating natural beauty, Annecy will meet your expectations.

-Don't miss a visit to Annecy Castle, a walk along the old town canals, and relaxing moments on the beaches or during water activities on the lake.
-Traditional markets, delicious Savoyard gastronomy, and cultural festivals will enrich your stay with a touch of charm and authenticity.
+Don’t miss a visit to Annecy Castle, a walk along the old town’s canals, and moments of relaxation on the beaches or during water activities on the lake.
+Traditional markets, delicious Savoyard gastronomy, and cultural festivals will enrich your stay with charm and authenticity.

 Committed to sustainable tourism, Annecy stands out as a respectful and attractive destination for the future.